ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/datapower/DataPower-Config-without-WebGUI.md

 Though the use cases differ in complexity the solutions traverse the same trail.
   - Create Secrets and ConfigMaps
   - Apply `additionalDomainConfig` to the target domain
-    The configurations will propagate to all DataPower pods which support the `apiconnect` domain or all pods for the `default` domain
+    The configurations will propagate to all DataPower pods which support the `apiconnect` domain or all pods for the `default` domain.
+Reference: [Customizing a DataPower deployment](https://www.ibm.com/docs/en/api-connect/10.0.x?topic=subsystem-customizing-datapower-deployment).
   - Verify DataPower configurations

 >***Note***: Folder [`samples`](./samples) contains sample config files.
 [TLS-for-Hybrid-DataPowerGateway](https://github.com/ibm-apiconnect/example-toolkit-scripts/blob/master/hybrid-gwy/TLS-for-Hybrid-DataPowerGateway.md) contains steps to generate keys and certificates.